From Concept to Creation: A Guide to Crafting Minimalist Plaster Art for Modern Interiors

 Tools and Techniques for Enhancing Plaster Art Surfaces

-Artists use a variety of tools to create textures in plaster art.
+Artists use various tools to create textures in plaster art.
 Common tools include:

-- Trowels and spatulas for smooth or rough surfaces
+- Trowels and spatulas for smooth or rough textures

 - Layering different consistencies of plaster